t-neumann/versalignLib/README.md

 parallelization technology (OpenMP, SSE2, AVX2, OpenCL).
 They are provided as [shared objects](https://en.wikipedia.org/wiki/Dynamic_loading) and can be dynamically loaded depending on available resources and can be benchmarked to one another.

+**For any details on usage and benchmarks of the reference implementation, please refer to the [Github wiki](https://github.com/t-neumann/versalignLib/wiki).**

 INSTALLATION
 ============